stefaniepires/Horiseon/README.md

 Readme.txt file for Horiseon Code Refactor created on 10/13 by Stefanie Tinsley

 Purpose of the updates made were to make sure that the site follows accessibility standards that would help the site be optimized for search engines.
 Adjustments to the code did not impact the functionality or overall look of the website.

-You can find my respository from the link below. https://github.com/steftinsley/Horiseon
+You can find my repository from the link below. https://github.com/steftinsley/Horiseon

 You can preview my site live from the link below.